 In order to contribute to the first major research question of this dissertation, the study of van der Beek et al. (2019) aimed at exploring the effectiveness of a web-based course format in fostering SRL compared to a regular attendance-based format at university.
 For comparison, already evaluated web-based SRL-training (Bellhäuser et al., 2016) and parallelized attendance-based training were used, which differed only in their formats.
-As the web-based SRL-training formats, the training's content will not be presented here in detail (for details refer to Appendix A).
+As the web-based SRL-training was already evaluated and the focus of this study lies on the comparison of the two training formats, the training's content will not be presented here in detail (for details refer to Appendix A).
 Three of the four evaluation levels of Kirkpatrick (1979) were implemented for evaluation: satisfaction, learning, and behavior levels.
 The training concept was based on the process model by Schmitz and Wiese (2006), consisting of preaction, action, and postaction phases.